Geoff Bower, Gaspard Duchêne 8/20/2012

 the formal 9pm end of class.
 Furthermore, we may need to run some

-observations on other nights than Tuesdays in case of bad weather.
+observations on other nights than Tuesdays.
 We

 will discuss specific scheduling constraints at the start of each new

 FIELD TRIPS: There will

 be two field trips in the semester.
 Attendance

 required.
 In one of the trips (September 18), we will